cube-js/cube/guides/web-analytics/content/4_frontend_app_with_and_material_ui.md

 title: "Frontend App with React and Material UI"
 ---

-We can quickly generate a frontend application with Cube.js Templates.
-Templates are open-source, ready-to-use frontend analytics apps.
+We can quickly create a frontend application with Cube.js, because it can generate it using open-source, ready-to-use templates.
 We can just pick what technologies we need and it gets everything configured and ready to use.
-In the Cube.js playground navigate to the Dashboard App and click *Create Your Own*.
-We will use React and Material UI and let's pick Recharts as our charting library.
+In the Developer Playground, navigate to the Dashboard App and click *Create Your Own*.
+We will use React, Material UI, and Recharts as our charting library.

 ![](/images/4-screenshot-1.png)

 It will create the `dashboard-app` folder with the frontend application inside the project folder.
 It could take several minutes to download and install all the dependencies.
-Once it is done, you can start Dashboard App either from "Dashboard App" tab in the Playground or by running `npm run start` inside the `dashboard-app` folder.
+Once it is done, you can start Dashboard App either from "Dashboard App" tab in the Playground or by running `npm start` inside the `dashboard-app` folder.

 To keep things simple we're not going to build the [full demo application](https://web-analytics-demo.cube.dev/), but